CodingByEstragon/Vue_Project/README.md

 npm -v

-# Creating a React App
+# Creating a Vue App

-open your terminal in VS Code and run the Create React App command:
+open your terminal in VS Code and run the Vue command:

-npx create-react-app my-app
+npm create vue@latest

-Replace my-app with whatever you want to name your project.
+Replace my-vue-app with whatever you want to name your project.

 Navigate into the project folder:

-cd my-app
+cd my-vue-app

+Install dependencies:

+npm install

-Start the development server:
+Run the development server:

-npm start
+npm run dev